inchmeal/inchmeal.github.io/app/_sicp/ch-2/notes.markdown

 tags: sicp code
 ---

-In the last chapter the goal was to learn build abstraction using procedures.
+In the previous chapter the goal was to learn build abstraction using procedures.
 In this we turn our attention for building abstraction by combining data to form compound data.

 Data abstraction is a methodology that enables us to isolate how a compound data object is used from the details of how it is constructed from more primitive data objects.